mpv-player/mpv/DOCS/man/options.rst

     1), but it can also slow things down on hardware where there's no true parallelism between queues.
 (Default: 1)

+``--vulkan-async-transfer``
+    Enables the use of async transfer queues on supported vulkan devices.
+Using them allows transfer operations like texture uploads and blits to happen concurrently with the actual rendering, thus improving overall throughput and power consumption.
+Enabled by default, and should be relatively safe.

+``--vulkan-async-compute``
+    Enables the use of async compute queues on supported vulkan devices.
+Using this, in theory, allows out-of-order scheduling of compute shaders with graphics shaders, thus enabling the hardware to do more effective work while waiting for pipeline bubbles and memory operations.
+Not beneficial on all GPUs.
+It's worth noting that if async compute is enabled, and the device supports more compute queues than graphics queues (bound by the restrictions set by ``--vulkan-queue-count``), mpv will internally try and prefer the use of compute shaders over fragment shaders wherever possible.
+Not enabled by default, since it seems to cause issues with some drivers.

 ``--d3d11-warp=<yes|no|auto>``
     Use WARP (Windows Advanced Rasterization Platform) with the D3D11 GPU backend (default: auto).
 This is a high performance software renderer.
 By